takashim0101/ashburton_flood_sar_analysis/README.md

 ---

 ## 🧭 Future Improvements
+- [ ] **Quantitative Accuracy Assessment**: Objectively evaluate model accuracy using metrics like F1-Score and IoU against ground truth data (e.g., optical satellite imagery).
-- ✅ **Enhanced GPU Acceleration:** Explore integrating CuPy or PyTorch for further accelerating filtering and processing beyond current TensorFlow GPU capabilities.
+- [ ] **Enhanced GPU Acceleration:** Explore integrating CuPy or PyTorch for further accelerating filtering and processing.
-- ✅ **AOI Clipping:** Add a feature to clip the analysis to a specific Area of Interest (AOI) using a shapefile or PostGIS geometry.
+- [ ] **AOI Clipping:** Add a feature to clip the analysis to a specific Area of Interest (AOI) using a shapefile or PostGIS geometry.
-- ✅ **API Integration:** Fully integrate the processing pipeline with the FastAPI backend to allow for on-demand flood analysis via API calls.
+- [ ] **API Integration:** Fully integrate the processing pipeline with the FastAPI backend to allow for on-demand flood analysis via API calls.

 ---